-Braulio Carrillo conserves an emerald swathe of untouched rainforest There are a few kilometres of good walking trails offering an opportunity to see animals, and birds such as the resplendent quetzal, toucans, trogons and eagles.
+Braulio Carrillo conserves an emerald swathe of untouched rainforest.
+There are a few kilometres of good walking trails offering an opportunity to see animals, as well as birds such as the resplendent quetzal, toucans, trogons and eagles.

-Situated just 20 kilometres northeast of San José, the journey itself, along the Guápiles Highway, affords breathtaking views before you even reach Braulio Carrillo.
+Situated just 20 kilometres northeast of San José, the journey along the Guápiles Highway affords breathtaking views before you even reach Braulio Carrillo.

 View suggested itinerary